-14 Table 2-1 System components Item Component Description 1 Lamphead The lamphead consists of a bulb housing, UV bulb, starter bulb, reflectors, waveguide, magnetron and filament transformer assembly, and a circuit board incorporating a light detector, temperature sensor, and pressure sensor.
+Item Component Description 1 Lamphead The lamphead consists of a bulb housing, UV bulb, starter bulb, reflectors, waveguide, magnetron and filament transformer assembly, and a circuit board incorporating a light detector, temperature sensor, and pressure sensor.
 The patented waveguide couples the magnetron output to the bulb.
 Lampheads are available in internal and external blower versions.
-2 Ultraviolet Bo Use genuine Nordson replacement bulbs with this system.
+Ultraviolet Bulbs Use genuine Nordson replacement bulbs with this system.
 Alternative bulbs may damage the controls or overheat the reflector system.
-Ultraviolet Bulbs NOTE: The system warranty is void if genuine Nordson UV bulbs are not used.
+2 NOTE: The system warranty is void if genuine Nordson UV bulbs are not used.
 Contact a Nordson UV representative for ordering information.
 The system uses medium-pressure bulbs.
 The bulbs consist of high-purity quartz and have various fills to produce light at different wavelengths.
 Bulbs and controls are carefully matched to give optimum UV output and wavelength requirements.
-3 Reflectors Refer to "Reflectors" on page 2-5 for more information.
+3 Reflectors Refer to Reflectors on page 2-5 for more information.
 Reflectors can be ordered to suit the application.
 Focus reflectors are elliptical in shape to guide the UV light into a tight band across the surface of the material being cured.
 Flood reflectors produce a wider band of light.
 The reflectors are manufactured from glass with a proprietary coating to give maximum UV reflectivity while minimizing infrared radiation.
 4 Acts as the ignitor for the ultraviolet bulb.
-The starter bulb lights at the time the magnetron is energized.
-After the UV bulb reaches full powe starter bulb turns off automatically.
+The starter bulb lights at the sail time the magnetron is energized.
+After the UV bulb reaches full power the starter bulb turns off automatically.
 5 Monitors the lamphead internal temperature.
-The sensor consists of a thermistor potted to a ring-tongue terminal and cable, which is connectlight detector board.
-6 Light Detector/Pressure /Temperature Board 7 Magnetrons The magnetrons are 3 kW, 2450 MHz generators that convert high-voltage electrical inputs to RF energy.
+The sensor consists of thermistor potted to a ring-tongue terminal and cable, which is conn light detector board.
+6 Light Detector/Pressure /Temperature Board Monitors light and shuts the system down if the bulb fails to emit enough light.
+Includes a pressure transducer that monitors the lamphead cooling air pressure and shuts off system power if the cooling system fails to provide enough air.
+Monitors temperature inside the lamphead and shuts down the system if the internal temperature goes over the limit.
+7 Magnetrons The magnetrons are 3 kW, 2450 MHz generators that convert high-volta electrical inputs to RF energy.
 7A Waveguide The waveguide directs the RF energy into the UV bulb, exciting a UV-emitting plasma within the bulb.
 8A External Blowers Forced air is used to cool the UV bulb and magnetrons.
 If external blowers are 8B Internal Blower used, they must be sized appropriately to provide the required air flow.
 Contact Nordson UV engineering for external cooling air guidance.
 9 System Controller Provides and controls high voltage to the lamphead magnetrons and controls other system functions.
 10 RF Detector Detects leakage of RF radiation.
 Will shut down system if too much RF is detected.